sg70/homebridge-rademacher-homepilot/README.md

 * `url`: address of HomePilot's web interface in your local network,
 * `password`: password to HomePilot (if enabled in its web interface)
+* `password_hashed`: password to HomePilot is alerady hashed with sha256 (if enabled in its web interface)
+* `scenes_as_switch`: if "true", all scenes are added as switch to HomeKit, otherwise scenes are not added at all

 # Community